 White Film on Top of Water in the Fish Tank?
 Here’s How to Fix

 After setting up your fish tank or fish bowl, you might end up noticing that there is an oily film or a white film on top of the water in the aquarium.
-This is more common in Betta bowls than other types of aquariums, for one important reason.

 Today, we’re going to learn everything about this strange looking white film on top of your tank’s water, what causes it and how to easily get rid of it.

-This white or oily film that forms on top of your tank’s water is usually a bacterial bloom.
+The white or oily film that forms on top of your tank’s water is usually a bacterial bloom.
 This forms in aquariums that don’t have a filter – such as betta bowls – as still water allows for the water bacteria to multiply until they become visible.

 However, it’s definitely not pleasant to the eye and it’s probably best to get rid of it – just as it is the case of those annoying white spots on your aquarium’s glass.